Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 [**PBIX PROJECT FILE**](https://github.com/Kosisochi/DataAnalysisPortfolio/blob/main/Myntra%20Product%20Catalog%20Project/Myntra%20Product%20Catalog.pbix)

 ### This dashboard is divided into 4 pages
-**Pages 1**: Shows the summary page which displays high level overview of the rest of the dashboard.
+**Pages 1**: Shows the overview page which displays high level overview of the rest of the dashboard.
 From this page, the user can drill to other analysis and detail pages.
   ![SummaryPage](https://github.com/Kosisochi/DataAnalysisPortfolio/blob/main/Myntra%20Product%20Catalog%20Project/images/Summary%20Page.PNG)

 **Pages 2**: This is first analysis page.
 It focuses on the Product Analysis.